IngmarBitter/defenders/md/Salvation/Baptism.Catholic.md

 !!!
     14 Now when the apostles who were at Jerusalem heard that **Samaria had received the word of God**, they sent Peter and John to them.
 15 ​When they came down, they prayed for them that they **might receive the Holy Spirit**,   ​16 **for still He had come on none of them.
 They were only baptized in the name of the Lord Jesus**.
 17 ​Then **they laid their hands on them, and they received the Holy Spirit**.

-    18 ​When Simon saw that through the laying on of the apostles' hands the Holy Spirit was given, he offered them money,   ​saying, “Give me also this power, that whomever I lay hands on may receive the Holy Spirit.”
+    18 ​When Simon saw that through the laying on of the apostles' hands the Holy Spirit was given, he offered them money,   ​saying, "Give me also this power, that whomever I lay hands on may receive the Holy Spirit."

-    20 ​Peter said to him, “May your money perish with you because you thought you could purchase the gift of God with money!
+    20 ​Peter said to him, "May your money perish with you because you thought you could purchase the gift of God with money!
 21 ​You have neither part nor share in this matter, for your heart is not right before God.
-22 ​Therefore repent of your wickedness, and ask God if perhaps the intention of your heart may be forgiven you.   ​23 For I see that you are in the gall of bitterness and in the bond of iniquity.”
+22 ​Therefore repent of your wickedness, and ask God if perhaps the intention of your heart may be forgiven you.   ​23 For I see that you are in the gall of bitterness and in the bond of iniquity."

-    24 ​Then Simon answered, “Pray to the Lord for me that nothing you have spoken may come upon me.”
+    24 ​Then Simon answered, "Pray to the Lord for me that nothing you have spoken may come upon me."

-    - Acts 8:14-24 MEV
+    - Acts 8:14-24

 ## Baptism as a Unifying Force Among Believers